bascan/aws-dropwizard/README.md

 ````

 - Send messages to SQS from your client with the MessageDispatcher helper class:

 ````java
 MessageDispatcher.dispatch(yourData, queueUrl, "MyMessageType", sqs);
 ````

+Dispatched messages of type "MyMessageType" will be handled by your MessageHandlerImpl class now.
+You can loosely couple clients and message handlers by using several message types in your application(s).

+You'll now have an extra health check called "SqsListener" that monitors the health of your queue.

 ## SNS

-- You can also build an SNS client with your AwsFactory instance with the aws credentials and region specified in your config.yaml.
-The client will automatically be shutdown at the end of the applications lifecycle.
+- You can also build an SNS client with your AwsFactory instance using the credentials and region specified in your .yaml file.
+The client will automatically be shutdown at the end of the application's lifecycle.

 ````java
     @Override